Fall in Love with Small Biz (and Solar!): Sugar Hollow’s 2025 WNC Holiday Gift Guide

 💛 Wrap Up: Celebrate Local, Support Your Community

-This holiday season, there’s no better way to spread joy than by supporting the small businesses that make Western North Carolina special.
-From cozy cafes to creative makers, wellness services, and sustainability-focused businesses, your nominations and gift-giving help keep our community thriving.
+This holiday season, we think there is no better way to spread joy than by supporting the small businesses that make Western North Carolina special.
+From cozy cafes to creative makers, wellness services, and sustainability-focused shops, your nominations and gift-giving helped keep our community thriving.